 - Cool in the pan for 5 minutes, then remove cupcakes from the pan and move to wire racks to cool completely.

 - Combine all ingredients and mix until smooth.
 If the icing is too thick, add more cider.
 If the icing is too thin, add more powdered sugar.

-- Spread icing on cupcakes once the cupcakes are fully cooled.
+- Pipe or spread icing on cupcakes once the cupcakes are fully cooled.

 This recipe was originally posted on November 26, 2016, but was republished with new photos, additional information about the recipe, step-by-step instructions, FAQs, and tips and tricks in October of 2022.

 Did you make this recipe?
 Let me know what you think!